 1. Add up your seasonal costs

-The first step is to calculate the exact amount of your holiday debt.
-Knowing this amount is helpful for a couple of reasons.
+The first step is to simply calculate the exact amount of your holiday debt.
+This is helpful for a couple reasons.
 For starters, you need to know your target number so that you can plan for repayment.

-It also lets you establish a limit for 2019's seasonal spending.
-Provided that your budget is the same for this year's holidays, you can either make a plan to save more or spend less on gifts than you did in 2018.
+But it also lets you establish a limit for 2020’s seasonal spending.
+Provided that your budget is the same for this year’s holidays, you can either make a plan to save more or spend less on gifts than you did in 2019.

 2. Tackle higher-interest debt first

 Not all debt is created equal.
 You’ll pay more in the long run on credit cards with higher interest than on lower-rate cards.
 So rather than splitting your repayments evenly across your accounts, make the more expensive cards your priority.
 Otherwise, your holiday purchases will weigh you down well into the new year.

 Many people have department store credit cards with an annual percentage rate ranging from 18% to as high as 26.99%.
 If you have one or more of these, you will pay a lot of extra money each month if you don’t pay your balance in full.
 A balance transfer might be a good option for you to consider.
 When you transfer your balance from one of these cards to a Truity Visa with a 1.99% APR,* more of your payment will go towards paying down the balance, as opposed to paying the interest.
 For more information, check out Understanding Balance Transfers.

 3. Re-organize your budget